ixd704/MT16Tracker/README.md

 You will require sndlib and GTK3 to be installed on Linux to compile the code.
 Anyone wishing to contribute can join the effort.

 Some info on the MT16Tracker:
 - it runs a telnet server with the user account being set to user and the password also set to user.
-- if you unzip the ROM to a directory called firmware_26feb2014_sd on the sd card, it will load the firmware on boot if you place the autostart.sh script in the root directory of the SD Card.
-The init script will check for the autostart.sh file during boot.
-Reboot the Tracker and you will have the ROM version installed.
-Version 1.0 has no root password, so easy to su to root account.
+You can su to root or login with root and P0o9i8u7.

 ***NOTE*** firmware_26feb2014_sd is version 1.0.
 ***NOTE*** I managed to brick a device trying to rebuild the rootfs.cramfs file with a new shadow file.
-I expect u-boot is required to make changes so that the image files fit into the file system correctly.
-Hopefully a build source tree will show up soon.
+So compiling new firmware is required for persistant changes.
+Although, it is possible to plug in a USB drive and then use start shell script to mount your own directories and software for use.
+So a VST plugin is possible to create for it.
+For $50 I doubt you will be able to find a 16 track recorder anywhere else...